-Naturally found in animal products, including meat, fish, poultry, eggs and milk, vitamin B12 is a water-soluble vitamin necessary for nervous system support and creation of red blood cells.
-Even though it’s water soluble, stores of the vitamin can circulate for years throughout the body, which means that deficiencies may take up to five years to develop.
+Naturally found in animal products, including meat, fish, poultry, eggs, and milk, vitamin B12 is a water-soluble vitamin necessary for nervous system support and the creation of red blood cells.
+Even though it’s water-soluble, stores of the vitamin can circulate for years throughout the body, which means that deficiencies may take up to five years to develop.

 The recommended dietary allowance (RDA) of vitamin B12 is:

 - 2.4 mcg for males and females

 - 2.4 mcg for teens

 B12 deficiency could lead to lasting nervous system damage or anemia, and so generally speaking, those following a plant-based diet should take a supplemental form of B12 as part of a daily multivitamin or on its own.
 If taking as a singular supplement, look for the B12 form methylcobalamin in a sublingual spray, which doesn’t rely on stomach acid to metabolize the nutrient and results in better bioavailability (a.k.a. absorption in the body).

 Amazon - Garden of Life B12 Vitamin - Raspberry, 2oz Liquid, $12

 Essential for bone health and immune function, vitamin D is a fat-soluble vitamin that acts as a hormone in the body, promoting calcium absorption, supporting optimal blood pressure levels, and healthy heart function.